 How Does Debt Impact ROE?

-Most companies need money -- from somewhere -- to grow their profits.
-The cash for investment can come from prior year profits (retained earnings), issuing new shares, or borrowing.
+Companies usually need to invest money to grow their profits.
+That cash can come from issuing shares, retained earnings, or debt.
 In the first two cases, the ROE will capture this use of capital to grow.
 In the latter case, the debt required for growth will boost returns, but will not impact the shareholders' equity.
-In this manner the use of debt will boost ROE, even though the core economics of the business stay the same.
+That will make the ROE look better than if no debt was used.

-Although Prologis does use debt, its debt to equity ratio of 0.41 is still low.
+While Prologis does have some debt, with debt to equity of just 0.44, we wouldn't say debt is excessive.
 Its ROE isn't particularly impressive, but the debt levels are quite modest, so the business probably has some real potential.
-Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.
+Careful use of debt to boost returns is often very good for shareholders.
+However, it could reduce the company's ability to take advantage of future opportunities.